eunos-1128/QMEAN/doc/source/getting_started.rst

 .. currentmodule:: qmean

-QMEAN is intended to be run as a Python module.
-The preferred way of using it's functionality is from within an OpenStructure shell, or scripts being executed with OpenStructure.
-As soon as you have built the documentation and QMEAN, you can run all examples of the documentation by calling the according scripts lying in doc/source/example_scripts in the following way in your shell:
+QMEAN is used as a Python module either in an interactive OpenStructure shell or in scripts being executed with the ost OpenStructure executable.
+You can run all examples of the documentation by calling the according scripts in path_to_qmean/doc/source/example_scripts by typing:

   .. code-block:: bash